TL;DR

-Almost all MacOS apps have a .plist file which stores your preferences for that specific app.
-Which means if you adjust your settings, you can save that .plist file and then have the app behave exactly the same on another MacOS computer!
+file which stores your preferences for that specific app.
+This means if you adjust your settings, you can save that .plist

 But something broke

-So I had to completely reset my work laptop, which meant I needed to re-initialize my dotfiles repository.
-In this repository I have a script that operates like so:
+One day I had to completely reset my work laptop, which meant I needed to re-initialize my dotfiles repository.

 # Install all the configured preferences for our various apps